-- 42. The recourses of the Class and Subclass members raise identical, similar or related questions of fact or law, namely: - a) On July 8 and/or July 9, 2022, did Rogers violate sections 10 and 16 CPA, and, if so, are Class members entitled to either a reduction of their obligation, damages and/or punitive damages, and in what amounts? - b) In the marketing of its services, did Rogers violate sections 40, 41, 42 or 219 CPA by claiming to have Canada's most "reliable" network and, if so, are Class members entitled to either a reduction of their obligation, damages and/or punitive damages, and in what amounts? - c) Are Subclass members (including non-Rogers customers on July 8-9, 2022) who could not operate with their own device or complete transactions/operations because of the Rogers outage on July 8 and/or July 9, 2022, entitled to reparation pursuant to article 1457 of the Civil Code and in what amounts?
+- 42. The recourses of the Class and Subclass members raise identical, similar or related questions of fact or law, namely: - a) On July 8 [...], 2022, and until its network was fully restored, did Rogers violate sections 10 and 16 CPA, and, if so, are Class members entitled to either a reduction of their obligation, damages and/or punitive damages, and in what amounts?

+- b) In the marketing of its services, did Rogers violate sections 40, 41, 42 or 219 CPA, or section 52 of the Competition Act, by claiming to have Canada's most "reliable" network and, if so, are Class members entitled to either a reduction of their obligation, damages and/or punitive damages, and in what amounts? - c) Are Subclass members (including non-Rogers customers on July 8 [...], 2022 and until the network was fully restored) who could not operate with their own device or complete transactions/operations because of the Rogers outage on July 8 [...], 2022, and until the network was fully restored, entitled to reparation pursuant to article 1457 of the Civil Code and in what amounts? - d) Are Rogers and Ericsson solidarily liable for the damages suffered as a result of the Rogers outage from July 8, 2022 and until the network was fully restored?